House to house collections

-Exemption Orders are made under Section 3 of the House to House Collections Act 1939.
+National exemption orders are made under Section 3 of the House to House Collections Act 1939.

 If your organisation is 'exempt' from obtaining a permit, it will be on the list that is available from the Cabinet Office.

-This enables you to apply to The Stationery Office Publications Centre in Norwich for the official badges and certificates that you will need for your collection/collectors.
+This enables you to apply to TSO Publications Centre in Norwich, for the official badges and certificates that you will need for your collection and collectors.

 Babergh District Council